 One of the top Disney hotels in Florida, Disney’s Vero Beach Resort sits on an idyllic swath of sand and sea.
 Unique among Florida beach resorts, Vero Beach is also nesting ground for the Loggerhead Sea Turtle and was built to have minimal impact on the turtles’ nesting patterns.
 After a few hours on the beach, kids can continue splashing in the Mickey Mouse-shaped outdoor pool and slipping down the Pirate’s Plunge waterslide.
 Accommodations include traditional guest rooms and roomy villas with kitchens.

-If you’re looking for a seaside haven just minutes from both Miami and Fort Lauderdale, Acqualina is perfection.
+If you’re looking for a seaside haven just minutes from both Miami and Fort Lauderdale, Acqualina Resort and Residences on the Beach is perfection.
 It’s set on over four acres with its own stunning beach for guests.
 Families love the oceanfront soccer field, dual basketball hoop, and marine biology-inspired activities.
 And with four swimming pools, including one at the spa and one reserved for adults, there are plenty of ways to stay cool.
 The Beach Club pool is surrounded by comfy lounge chairs and private cabanas while the Recreational Pool is the epicenter of games and activities led by the friendly staff.